Bull Bear Ratio and How You Can Use this Indicator

 Every week, Investor Intelligence conducts a survey of over 100 top investment advisors.
 The survey asks the investors their opinion about the market.

-The responses can be bullish, bearish or neutral.
-The survey is then complied and released every Wednesday.
+The responses can be bullish, bearish, or neutral.
+The survey is then compiled and released every Wednesday.

 The data is quantified into the bull bear ratio.